 Summary:

 The Dorchester County Public Schools district in Maryland is home to two high schools: Cambridge-South Dorchester High School and North Dorchester High School.
-Both schools serve students in grades 9-12 and face significant challenges, with consistently low academic performance compared to state-wide averages.
+Both schools are performing significantly below the state average on a range of key metrics, including test scores, graduation rates, and chronic absenteeism.

 Thank you for your feedback!